marci-pires/WikiHadatac/Security.md

 ## User Categories and Console Functionality Permissions

-HADataC users can be unregistered, pre-registered, or registered.
-Anyone visiting a HADataC website is initially considered an unregistered user.
-A user who is has been registered in the system is capable of logging into the system as a data owner.
-A data owner with admin permission is called an administration (or admin) user.
+Users are either unregistered, pre-registered, or registered.
+A registered user is one who went through the process of signing up for the system and confirming the authenticity of its email address.
+A registered user is capable of logging into the system, add data into the system, remove her data from the system, accessing her data, and changing the permission of who can access her data.
+A registered user may be an admin user if an admin user has granted the registered user admin permission.
+A user can only sign up to become a registered user if the user was previously pre-registered into the system by an administrator user.

 ### Administration user